Background pattern

 Your doctor will indicate the duration of your treatment with Plenur.

-If you have any other doubts about the use of this medication, ask your doctor or pharmacist.
+If you have any other questions about the use of this medication, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine can cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Contact your doctor immediately if the following symptoms appear or worsen suddenly::
+Contact your doctor immediately if the following symptoms appear or worsen suddenly:

-• Diarrhea, vomiting, fatigue, muscle weakness, lack of coordination, or difficulty speaking.
+• Diarrhea, vomiting, fatigue, muscle weakness, lack of coordination or difficulty speaking.

-Very common side effects(may affect more than 1 in 10 patients)
+Very frequent adverse effects (may affect more than 1 in 10 patients)

-• Increased levels of calcium in the blood.
+• Increased calcium levels in the blood.

 • Mild alterations in the electrocardiogram: disappear when treatment is interrupted.

-Common side effects(may affect up to 1 in 100 patients)
+Frequent adverse effects (may affect up to 1 in 100 patients)

 • Increased white blood cells in the blood, which disappears when the medication is stopped.

-• Hypothyroidism (low thyroid activity), euthyroid goiter (enlargement of the thyroid gland not associated with hyper or hypothyroidism)
+• Hypothyroidism (low thyroid gland activity), euthyroid goiter (enlargement of the thyroid gland not associated with hyper or hypothyroidism)

 • Muscle stiffness, excessive reaction to stimuli, increased muscle tone.

-Rare side effects(may affect up to 1 in 1,000 patients)
+Infrequent adverse effects (may affect up to 1 in 1,000 patients)

 • Weight loss or gain.